hynek/structlog/docs/standard-library.rst

     )

 Now you have the event dict available within each log record.
-If you want all your log entries (i.e. also those not from your app/``structlog``) to be formatted as JSON, you can use the `python-json-logger library <https://github.com/madzak/python-json-logger>`_:
+If you want all your log entries (i.e. also those not from your app/``structlog``) to be formatted as JSON, you can use the python-json-logger_ library:

 .. code-block:: python